-Students take six elective courses, and may choose to focus either on Linguistics or Literature.
-All MA students are reauired to attend the Departmental Forschungskolloquium, which meets every three weeks during the academic year.
-The colloquium is intended as a forum in which academic staff and postgraduate students in the German Department present their current research interests, usually in the form of a Thesenpapier, followed by discussion.
-Occasionally, colleagues from other UCD Departments or from universities elsewhere in Ireland or abroad may be invited to give presentations.
+All full-time students take five elective courses and all part-time students take six elective courses.
+Students may choose to focus either on Linguistics or Literature.
+All MA students are required to attend the School Forschungskolloquium, which meets every three weeks during the academic year.
+The colloquium is intended as a forum in which academic staff and postgraduate students in the School of Languages, Literatures & Film present their current research interests, usually in the form of a Thesenpapier, followed by discussion.
+Occasionally, colleagues from other UCD Schools or from universities elsewhere in Ireland or abroad may be invited to give presentations.

 The MA programme does not include any formal language instruction.
-With the exception of the course on Cultural Memory, the working language of the programme is German and all candidates are expected to satisfy the examiners as to their competence in the German language.
+Candidates are expected to satisfy the examiners as to their competence in the German language.